-Instead of putting your popcorn in a plain old boring bowl, make an Edible White Chocolate Popcorn Bowl!
-This delicious treat is a great addition to any movie!
+Instead of putting your popcorn in a plain old boring bowl, fill an Edible White Chocolate Popcorn Bowl with your popcorn!

 White Chocolate Popcorn Bowl